 A units movement factor is the third number of the counter, usually 3 for infantry and 6 for motorised units.
 To move a unit simply drag the unit one hex at a time to each adjoining hex as required.
 If you cant move you have either run out of movement of the target hex is ineligible to be entered. top

 Stacking is limited to 5 units or a total strength value of 45 per hex.
-Stacking in hills is limited to 2 units and stacking in mountains limited to 1 unit. top
+Stacking in hills is limited to 2 units and stacking in mountains limited to 1 unit.
+Stacking is limited to 2 units in hexes with earthworks. top

 3.2 Zones Of Control